arturvolokhin/todo-react/README.md

 # todo-react
-Todo written in React with a class and functional approach.
+Todo written in React with a classes and hooks.